Programs

 Chevre Torah provides an in-depth discussion of the weekly Torah portion and highlights from the other books of the Bible, combining traditional commentaries with contemporary perspectives and the wisdom of our own experience.
 No prior knowledge of the texts is assumed.
 For the Hebrew blessing for Torah study, click here: blessing.

-Our next meeting will be on Oct 26.
+Our next meeting is on Feb 8.

 To login by phone, call 1-929-205-6099 and use meeting ID 884 3153 5267.